hcoles/voices/README.md

 The [Sherpa-onnx](https://github.com/k2-fsa/sherpa-onnx) project can also run piper models.

 At the point this project was initiated, sherpa was difficult to consume as it was not available from maven central and required manual installation of native libraries.
-It also seemed to handle homographs poorly.
+It also seemed to handle hetronyms poorly.

 This situation may have since improved.